 Our most important curriculum resource with the most information available is our Debate in a Box curriculum folder.
 Please start there!

-Twenty Steps to Prep for Tournament One: Get your debaters ready for a tournament in four weeks with this detailed, step-by-step handout.
+Ten Steps to Tournament One: Get your debaters ready for a tournament in four weeks with this detailed, step-by-step handout.

 This is a set of First Meeting Activities that have proven to be effective in interesting students in, and introducing them to, debate.

 Here is a sample calendar with activities and lesson plans for your first 20 practices of the season.
 Feel free to use and adapt as a starting point.

 - Recruiting Timeline from the start of school.
 Remember recruiting happens throughout the year, so it’s never too late to make another recruiting push.

 - Recruitment Poster A and Recruitment Poster B

 - Practice Invitation Letter A and Practice Invitation Letter B